justin13601/ACES/docs/source/usage.md

 To query from a direct predicates dataframe:
-`data.path` Path to the `.csv` or `.parquet` file containing the predicates dataframe `ts_format`: Timestamp format for predicates, defaults to "%m/%d/%Y %H:%M"
+`data.path` Path to the `.csv` or `.parquet` file containing the predicates dataframe `data.ts_format`: Timestamp format for predicates.
+Defaults to "%m/%d/%Y %H:%M"

 #### Task: